Rotten-Grapes-Pvt-Ltd/geopython.rottengrapes.tech/docs/intro-to-python/conditions.md

 else:
     print("Cart is empty")  # This prints
 ```
-**Explanation:** These values are considered "falsy" and evaluate to `False` in boolean contexts.
+ These values are considered "falsy" and evaluate to `False` in boolean contexts.
 This allows for concise checks.

 ### Truthy Values